MO Museum: Architecture of MO Museum

 The building, which MO Museum is situated in, was designed by a well-known American architect Daniel Libeskind.
 The greatest works of his include: the Jewish Museum in Berlin, Denver Art Museum, Contemporary Jewish Museum in San Francisco, Museum of Military History in Dresden and others.
 D. Libeskind is also the head architect of the rebuilt One World Trade Center.

-The design project of MO Museum building was implemented in partnership with “Studio Libeskind”, which is a renowned architecture studio, as well as Lithuanian architecture office “DO architects”.
+The design project of MO Museum building was implemented in partnership with “Studio Libeskind”, which is a renowned architecture studio, as well as Lithuanian architecture studio Do Architects.
 This project was the first one in collaboration with “Studio Libeskind” in the Baltic states.

 The main aim of building MO Museum was to establish symbolic cultural gates that lead from the medieval Old Town to the modern New Town of 18th century.
-Mo Museum also revived one of the culturally iconic spaces of Vilnius, in which “Lietuvos” cinema was situated.
+MO Museum also revived one of the culturally iconic spaces of Vilnius, in which Lietuva Cinema was situated.

-Demolition of “Lietuvos” cinema was started in February, 2017.
+Demolition of Lietuva Cinema was started in February 2017.
 Construction of MO Museum was started later that same year with a symbolic act of a time capsule being buried under the museum.

-The premises of MO Museum are meant to accommodate anyone's interests and wishes to spend leisure time in various ways.
-The entrance hall with an events hall, the gift shop as well as the restaurant “MO Bistro” are located on the first floor, the small exhibition room as well as the reading room on the second floor while the main exhibition room is located on the third floor.
+The entrance hall with an events hall, the gift shop as well as the restaurant MO Bistro are located on the first floor, the small exhibition room as well as the reading room on the second floor while the main exhibition room is located on the third floor.
 One of the most important architectural details of the museum is the spiral staircase, which often tends to be captured by various photographers as well as links the museum with the past experiences of its founders.

-The museum also holds premises for the public to relax at.
-The sculpture garden as well as the terrace are located next to the museum and are always open for the guests.
+The sculpture garden as well as the terrace are located next to the museum and are always open to the public.